saigontechnology/rn-base-project-expo/README.md

 ### History

-My library was founded on Oct 2022 with the goal of making productivity library more accessible to everyone.
+My library was founded on Feb 2025 with the goal of making productivity library more accessible to everyone.
 Since then, we've been working tirelessly to improve the library and add new features.

 ### Contact Us